445 Km (linked with St Gervais, Les Contamines, Praz sur Arly, St Nicolas de Véroce, St Gervais, Vallorcine).

 The heart of Megeve dates back to the 14th century, an era long before anyone thought much about resort design, so this is not a destination where most people can walk out of their chalet door, clip on their skis and head off down the piste to a waiting lift.
 It’s therefore well worth ensuring that your chalet is one of the few that are ski in/out here, or that your chalet provides a chauffeur service.
 There are three main skiing sectors Mont d’Arbois, Le Jaillet and Rochebrune, with the village most directly linked to Rochebrune via a gondola from the resort centre.

-The resort does not have a global reputation for advanced-level skiing, over shadowed a little by its proximity to Chamonix.
-Indeed Chamonix’s lift operator recently took over the operation of the ski slopes here and its now easier than ever to pop over to Cham if you fancy some of the steeper terrain there for a day or two.
+The resort does not have a global reputation for advanced-level skiing, overshadowed a little by its proximity to Chamonix.
+Indeed Chamonix’s lift operator recently took over the operation of the ski slopes here and it’s now easier than ever to pop over to Cham if you fancy some of the steeper terrains there for a day or two.

 Megeve is quite a nice resort in which to learn to ski, although the slopes are fragmented there are lots of easy green runs to get around on surrounding the resort once you’ve mastered your basic turns .